ucsdanimeclub/animefest-next-site/README.md

 #### navigation/sponsor.js

-This component reads `data/sponsors.json` and formats it into a grid.
+This component uses the data from `data/sponsors.json` and formats it into a grid.
 This component is called in the `layout.js` footer, so that they are displayed at the bottom of every page.

 Sponsor logos are placed on a white background for visibility.

 #### index/background.js

-This component is only used in `pages/index.js`.
+This component is seen in `pages/index.js`.
 It is used to place the Animefest landing image within the first Container in the page.

 #### index/social.js

-This component is only used in `pages/index.js`.
-This component reads `data/socials.json` and returns a horizontal ListGroup of the social media icons.
+This component is seen in `pages/index.js`.
+This component uses the data from `data/socials.json` and returns a horizontal ListGroup of the social media icons.

 #### exhibitor/exhibitortable.js

-This component is only used in `pages/exhibitor.js` It can read `data/artists.json` or `data/vendors.json` and returns a Table.
+This component is seen in `pages/exhibitor.js` It can read `data/artists.json` or `data/vendors.json` and returns a Table.

 #### prizes/prizedisplay.js

 This component receives data in the format of `data/prizes.json` and a list of relevant locations to display.
 It returns a tab-separated list (flexbox) of prize images using the `prizes/prizeimages.js` component.

 #### prizes/prizeimages.js

 This component receives a list of prize image sources and returns a list (flexbox) of prize images.
 Use this instead of `prizes/prizedisplay.js` if you don't need tabs.

 ### Data

 Data is read from JSON files so we can change content without changing structure.
 Components like carousels and lists benefit from this practice as entries can be numerous or change with each year.

 #### programs.json

 This JSON file contains the name, image source, and descriptions of Animefest programs.
 Each program should correspond to each page (except `pages/index.js`).

 #### socials.json